svapreddy/clearx/README.md

 #### `store.sort(path, ...args)`

-Similar to Array sort method.
-Applies sort on array at the given path using provided arguments.
+Similar to the Array sort method.
+Applies sort on the array at the given path using provided arguments.

 ```javascript